 But in general, you should shoot to get at least 1 cent per mile, if not more.
 If you crunch the numbers and it feels like you're not getting much out of your miles, consider saving them for the next redemption opportunity.

 Keep in mind that when you’re using your miles to book a flight, you won’t earn miles or build on any airline status on that trip.
-There are some exceptions, such as using the Delta Pay With Miles feature or booking a good flight deal with points through the Chase Ultimate Rewards travel portal or Capital One.
+There are some exceptions, such as earning Delta status even when redeeming SkyMiles.
+And if you're booking a good flight deal with points through the Chase Ultimate Rewards travel portal or covering your travel purchases with Capital One Venture Miles, you'll earn status and miles just like any paid ticket.

 And finally, you'll need to make sure you factor in any taxes and fees associated with an award ticket.
 While it may cost fewer miles, some programs have astronomical fees on award tickets.
-These are the best programs to use, to avoid hefty cash fees.
+Check out the best programs to use, to avoid hefty cash fees.

 Reconsider Using Your Miles on Short Flights

-This is my mantra.
-Using your miles on short flights rarely makes sense from a cents-per-mile perspective, and logically, you need longer than a few hours on a plane to appreciate the fruits of your labor.
+Using your miles on short flights may not make sense from a cents-per-mile perspective, and logically, you need longer than a few hours on a plane to appreciate the fruits of your labor.

-That said, that has started to change in the U.S. Airlines left and right have rolled out dynamic award pricing, where the amount of miles isn't set by a concrete award chart but based largely on the cash price.
-The more expensive the flight, the fewer miles you need to book it.
+That said, that said, this is all changing in the U.S. Airlines left and right have rolled out dynamic award pricing, where the amount of miles isn't set by a concrete award chart but based largely on the cash price.
+The more expensive the flight, the fewer miles you need to book it – and vice versa.

-That's why we regularly see Delta offer roundtrip flights in the U.S. for 10,000 SkyMiles or less roundtrip – plus a constant barrage of Delta SkyMiles flash sales.
+That's why we regularly see Delta offer roundtrip flights in the U.S. for 10,000 SkyMiles or less roundtrip – plus a constant barrage of Delta SkyMiles flash sales on domestic routes.
 United has matched by frequently offering one-way flights as low as 5,000 miles, and the same is true for American.

 Are these the top-dollar ways to get the most out of your miles?
 No. But as airlines increasingly pivot to this pricing model – and with domestic flight prices skyrocketing recently – it's about as good as it gets for domestic travel.